This article was last updated on March 12

-The IRS will use 2019 or 2020 tax data (file your tax return via TurboTax) to ensure the latest dependent and payment information can be used.
-However any dependent 17 or younger at the end of 2021 is eligible for the expanded CTC, which is considered an advanced refundable credit against your 2021 taxes.
+The IRS will use the most recent of your 2019 or 2020 tax data (file your tax return via TurboTax) to ensure the latest dependent and payment information can be used.
+However any dependent 18 or younger at the end of 2021 is eligible for the expanded CTC, which is considered an advanced refundable credit against your 2021 taxes.
 You won’t have to pay taxes on it, but can also be claimed in your 2021 return as a recovery rebate credit if you don’t get it for some reason this year.

 Families that aren’t eligible expanded CTC due to income levels or other reasons would still be able to claim the regular CTC credit of $2,000 per child, less the amount of any monthly payments they got, provided their 2020 AGI is below the current thresholds ($200,000/$400,000).

 When Could the Child Tax Credit Stimulus Payments Start from the IRS?